elugens/hello-javascript/docs/general-javascript-questions/js-classes/javascript-mixins.md

 ---

-### What is a Mixin in JavaScript and why do you use them instead of a class inheritance?
+### What is a Mixin in JavaScript, and why do you use them instead of a class inheritance?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A mixin is a object containing methods that can be used by other classes without a need to inherit from it.
-In other words, a mixin provides methods that implement a certain behavior, but we do not use it alone, we use it to add the behavior to other classes.</div><br />
+  <div><strong>Interview Response:</strong> A mixin is a class containing methods that other classes can use without a need to inherit from it.
+In other words, a mixin provides methods for implementing a specific behavior, but we don't use it on its own; instead, we use it to add the behavior to other classes.</div><br />
-  <div><strong>Technical Response:</strong> In JavaScript we can only inherit from a single object.
-There can be only one [[Prototype]] for an object.
-And a class may extend only one other class.
-That is a limiting factor in class inheritance that may require the use of a mixin.
-A mixin is a class containing methods that can be used by other classes without a need to inherit from it.
-In other words, a mixin provides methods that implement a certain behavior, but we do not use it alone, we use it to add the behavior to other classes.
+  <div><strong>Technical Response:</strong> We can only inherit from a single object in JavaScript.
+An item can only have one [[Prototype]].
+A class may only extend to one additional class.
+This behavior is a constraint in 'class' inheritance that may necessitate the employment of a mixin.
+A mixin is a class with methods that other classes can utilize without inheriting from it.
+In other words, a mixin provides methods for implementing a specific behavior, but it does not get used by itself.
+We use it to add the behavior to other classes.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />